hongjai-rhee/public/giants/README.md

 ### 🔭 Ashish Vaswani, et al.

-**Contribution:** **Self Attention algorithm**
+**Contribution:** **Self Attention**

-In 2017, the eight researchers introduced the Transformer architecture in their landmark paper: *“Attention Is All You Need.”* The idea behind self-attention also inspired one of the most important questions explored in this book:
+In 2017, the eight researchers introduced the **Transformer** architecture in their landmark paper: *“Attention Is All You Need.”* The idea behind self-attention also inspired one of the most important questions explored in this book:

 > *How can a model decide what matters by looking at everything in relation to everything else?*